supatechlead/aiImageGenerator/README.md

-# OpenAI image generator
+### OpenAI image generator

 Generates image with OpenAI.

-Need a .env file that contains:
+Need a .env file at root directory that contains:
 - PORT=5000
 - OPENAI_API_KEY=<YOUR_KEY>